jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Default: ``True``

     By default notebooks are saved on disk on a temporary file and then if succefully written, it replaces the old ones.
           This procedure, namely 'atomic_writing', causes some bugs on file system whitout operation order enforcement (like some networked fs).
           If set to False, the new notebook is written directly on the old one which could fail (eg: full filesystem or quota )

 FileContentsManager.allow_hidden : Bool
     Default: ``False``

     Allow access to hidden files

+FileContentsManager.always_delete_dir : Bool
+    Default: ``False``

+    If True, deleting a non-empty directory will always be allowed.
+            WARNING this may result in files being permanently removed; e.g. on Windows, if the data size is too big for the trash/recycle bin the directory will be permanently deleted.
+If False (default), the non-empty directory will be sent to the trash only if safe.
+And if ``delete_to_trash`` is True, the directory won't be deleted.

 FileContentsManager.checkpoints : Instance
     Default: ``None``